-This resource was created with information from and in collaboration with the Chief Medical Officer of Health to support primary care through Ontario’s new RSV Prevention Program for infants in the 2024-2025 RSV season.
+This resource was created with information from and in collaboration with the Chief Medical Officer of Health to support primary care through Ontario’s new RSV Prevention Program for infants in the 2025/2026 RSV season.

-2024-2025 RSV Prevention Program for infants in Ontario
+2025-2026 RSV Prevention Program for infants in Ontario

 Respiratory Syncytial Virus (RSV) is a major cause of illness among infants and young children.
-Among children under two, there were 3,850 hospitalizations during the 2022-2023 RSV season.
-Ontario’s RSV Prevention Program for infants is changing and expanding to provide more protection to infants during the 2024-2025 RSV season and to reduce impact on system capacity.1 The RSV Prevention Program will begin when product supply is available in October.
-While there are variations each year, active RSV season is generally between November – March.2
+Ontario’s RSV program aims to provide protection from RSV to infants and to reduce hospitalizations and impact on system capacity during RSV season.1 The RSV Prevention Program will begin when product supply is available in October.
+While there are variations each year, active RSV season is generally between November – March.1,2

-RSV Prevention Program for infants in Ontario 2024-2025 New
+RSV Prevention Program for infants in Ontario 2025-2026

 Jump to: